J-Spade/monstars/blanko/README.md

 Commands and response data are base64-encoded, but not encrypted.

-## Installer
+### Build

-To build an installer, you will need kernel headers for the version of linux you want to target.
+To build a `blanko` installer, you will need kernel headers for the version of linux you want to target.
 Obtaining and installing the correct build tools for your kernel target is left as an exercise for the reader.

 (TODO: dev environment setup instructions/scripts)

-Once your build environment is set up, simply use the Python script `build_monstars.py` to build an installer specific to your target environment.
-The following attributes are configurable at build time:
+Once your build environment is set up, use the Python script `scripts/build.py` to build an installer for your desired kernel version.
+An unconfigured installer binary will be placed under the `_export/` directory of the repo.
- - kernel object name
- - target kernel version
- - debug configuration (logging and symbols)

-The configured installer will be placed under the `_export/` directory of the repo, and will be named `blanko-install`.
+### Configuration

+Before it is run on target, the compiled `blanko` installer must be configured with the on-target filepath where the usermode executable will be placed.
+Configuration can be performed either using the `scripts/configure.py` helper script, or from the Django webapp ([see below](#django-app)).

+### Installation

 The installer binary must be run with `root` permissions to successfully install the backdoor.
 It creates and/or modifies the following files:
  - The user-mode executable (path and name configurable), e.g., `/usr/bin/blanko`